The U.S. Capitol is a symbol of democracy. But it’s full of Confederate statues

 The symbolism of having these monuments to Confederate leaders on site at the Capitol building is profound.”We think of the Capitol as this bastion of democracy and representation,” says Casey Burgat, the director of the Legislative Affairs program at the Graduate School of Political Management at George Washington University.
 “It’s supposed to represent the will of the people.
 It’s the branch most directly connected to the voters.
 So when certain states choose to memorialize figures—because you only get two—it sends a signal that we’re memorializing folks that literally fought against this country and for certain races, genders, and backgrounds.”
 The presence of these figures on site at the Capitol building glorifies the goals of the Confederacy.

 They also send a message to the people who work in the building.
-Senator Alexandria Ocasio-Cortez pointed out this summer that nearly all of the statues in the Capitol are white men, and called such erasure of women and people of color from American history a feature of white supremacy.
+Congresswoman Alexandria Ocasio-Cortez pointed out this summer that nearly all of the statues in the Capitol are white men, and called such erasure of women and people of color from American history a feature of white supremacy.
 While it be may be possible for Congressional staffers to walk by these statues and not think twice, staffers of color “don’t have the luxury of walking past those and not remembering what they meant and what they stood for,” Burgat says.

 But change could be afoot.
 Burgat suggests that with Democratic majorities in the House and Senate, the failed bill might succeed if it’s brought up again.